AXM-Net: Implicit Cross-Modal Feature Alignment for Person Re-identification: Cross-modal AXM-Net Framework

-The design of unified feature learning is based on simultaneous alignment of modalities from the beginning of the network.
-This leads to the choice of convolution based feature extraction in both modalities.
-The output of the convolution operation is characterised by the local receptive field.
-However, the structure of the free-form natural language descriptions demands to incorporate long-term relationships among the attributes present in the textual representations.
-To model these long-term dependencies we take inspiration from~\cite{wang2018non,Huang_2019_ICCV} and propose a non-local textual contextual attention by directly computing interactions between pairs of textual features.
+Similar to relationship among image parts, textual features are also required to model long-term dependencies among the phrases.
+To model these long-term dependencies we take inspiration from~\cite{wang2018non,cao2019gcnet} and employ a non-local self attention by directly computing interactions between the pairs of textual features.
 This step is important to complement our convolutional design for unified feature learning.
-We take feature maps from the last convolution block of the feature learning network as input to TCA.
+We take feature maps from the last convolution block of the feature learning network as input to self-attention module.
 Intuitively, these features represent the important semantic attributes present in the person's description.
 Each spatial index represents a response from a local spatial region (phrases).
-The TCA block takes the feature from each spatial position, computes its affinity with all other features(context) and attends input feature maps accordingly.
+The TSA module takes the feature from each spatial position, computes its affinity ($A$) with all other features(context) and attends input feature maps accordingly.